 The page is available only when the PHP plugin is enabled.
-The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The PHP plugin is not bundled with IntelliJ IDEA, but it can be installed on the Settings | Plugins page, tab Marketplace, as described in Installing plugins from JetBrains repository.

 Use this page to configure the behaviour of the Xdebug and Zend Debugger.

 In this area, specify how you want IntelliJ IDEA to treat connections received from hosts and through ports that are not registered as deployment server configurations.

 Ignore external connections through unregistered server configurations: select this checkbox to have IntelliJ IDEA ignore connections received from hosts and through ports that are not registered as deployment server configurations.
 When this checkbox is selected, IntelliJ IDEA does not attempt to create a deployment server configuration automatically.

 Break at first line in PHP scripts: select this checkbox to have the debugger stop as soon as connection between it and IntelliJ IDEA is established (instead of running automatically until the first breakpoint is reached).
 Alternatively turn on the Run | Break at first line in PHP scripts option from the main menu.

 Max. simultaneous connections: use this spin box to limit the number of external connections that can be processed simultaneously.

 Use the controls in this area to configure debugging using the Xdebug tool.